-2.3 The Notice of Proposed Decision stated that the council proposed to refuse the licence on the grounds of overprovision .
-A statement of reasons for the proposal was included in the Notice of Proposed Decision.
-2.4 If the application is refused, the Applicant has a right of appeal to the County Court.
+- 2.3 The Notice of Proposed Decision stated that the Council proposed to refuse the licence on the grounds of overprovision.
+A statement of reasons for the proposal was included in the Notice of Proposed Decision. - 2.4 If the application is refused, the Applicant has a right of appeal to the County Court.
 An appeal must be lodged within 28 days of formal notification of the Council's decision.

+3.0 Main report

+Background

+- The property had the benefit of an HMO licence issued by the Housing Executive in the name of Mr. John Macauley with an expiry date of the 02 June 2019.
+On the 19 April 2019 an application was received from Ms. Mary Mccauley which was subsequently granted in her name with an expiry date of the 02 June 2024. - On the 08 May 2024 an application was received from Mr. John Mccauley.
+On the 16 May 2024 the HMO office request confirmation of ownership from Mr. Mccauley and on the 21 May 2024, confirmation was received from the applicant's solicitor that Mr. Macauley was the sole owner of the accommodation from the 29 July 2005. - 3.3 Section 8 of the 2016 Act requires an application for an HMO licence to be made to the Council by the owner of the living accommodation in question, as the application submitted on the 19 April 2019 was not in the name of the owner the provisions of section 8 of the 2016 Act were not fulfilled.
+As such the Council is therefore obliged to consider the application submitted by Mr. Macauley on the 16 May 2024 as a new application.

+Key Issues

-3.0 Main report Background 3.1 The property had the benefit of an HMO licence issued by the Housing Executive in the name of the Applicant which expired on the 04 September 2023.
-Reminder letters were sent to the applicant on 17 May 2023 and 21 August 2023 informing him of the need to renew the HMO licence before the expiry of the existing licence.
-3.2 An application for a Temporary Exemption Notice was granted on the 9 December 2023 with an expiry date of 09 March 2024 3.3 On the 03 January 2024 an HMO licence application was received from the owner of the accommodation.
-Key Issues 3.4 Pursuant to the 2016 Act, the Council may only grant a licence if it is satisfied that: a) the occupation of the living accommodation as an HMO would not constitute a breach of planning control; b) the owner, and any managing agent of it, are fit and proper persons; c) the proposed management arrangements are satisfactory); d) the granting of the licence will not result in overprovision of HMOs in the locality; e) the living accommodation is fit for human habitation and- (i) is suitable for occupation as an HMO by the number of persons to be specified in the licence, or (ii) can be made so suitable by including conditions in the licence.
-Planning 3.5 As this is a new application the Council's Planning Service was consulted.
-It confirmed that full planning permission for use as an HMO was granted on 07 January 2008 with the planning reference Z/2006/0500/F .
-Fitness 3.6 When considering the fitness of an applicant the Council must have regard to any offences concerning fraud/ dishonesty, violence, drugs, human trafficking, firearms, sexual offences, unlawful discrimination in, or in connection with, the carrying on of any business; or any provision of the law relating to housing or of landlord and tenant law.
+- 3.4 Pursuant to the 2016 Act, the Council may only grant a licence if it is satisfied that: - a) the occupation of the living accommodation as an HMO would not constitute a breach of planning control; - b) the owner, and any managing agent of it, are fit and proper persons; - c) the proposed management arrangements are satisfactory); - d) the granting of the licence will not result in overprovision of HMOs in the locality; - e) the living accommodation is fit for human habitation and- - (i) is suitable for occupation as an HMO by the number of persons to be specified in the licence, or - (ii) can be made so suitable by including conditions in the licence.

+Planning

+As this is a new application the Council's Planning Service was consulted.
+It confirmed that a Certificate of Lawful Existing Use or Development ("CLEUD") was granted on 09 September 2019 with the planning reference LA04/2019/1291/LDE

+Fitness

+When considering the fitness of an applicant the Council must have regard to any offences concerning fraud/ dishonesty, violence, drugs, human trafficking, firearms, sexual offences, unlawful discrimination in, or in connection with, the carrying on of any business; or any provision of the law relating to housing or of landlord and tenant law.
 It also permits the Council to take into account any other matter which the council considers to be relevant.
-3.7 The NIHMO Unit has consulted with the following units within the Council's City and Neighbourhood Services Department -